Markus28/RayTracer/README.md

-# C++ Ray Tracer
+# Ray Tracer for Python
-A simple CPU Raytracer using OpenMP, built from scratch.
+A simple CPU Raytracer written (mostly) in C++; Built from scratch.
 It supports meshes given as OBJ and MTL files, implicit shapes and CSGs given as signed distance functions.

 ## Installation
-OpenMP is required.
+Tested on Linux only.
+OpenMP and CMake are required.

 ```console
 git clone https://github.com/Markus28/RayTracer